-In FY2021, the Group's largest customer accounted for 9.3% of the Group's total revenue.
-The Group's five largest customers accounted for 34.0% of the Group's total revenue.
+In FY2022, the Group's largest customer accounted for 7.9% of the Group's total revenue.
+The Group's five largest customers accounted for 30.3% of the Group's total revenue.

-In FY2021, the Group's largest supplier accounted for 2.6% of the Group's total cost of sales.
-The Group's five largest suppliers accounted for 9.9% of the Group's total cost of sales.
+In FY2022, the Group's largest supplier accounted for 2.2% of the Group's total cost of sales.
+The Group's five largest suppliers accounted for 8.2% of the Group's total cost of sales.

-None of the Directors or any of their close associates (as defined under the Listing Rules) or any Shareholders (which, to the best knowledge of the Directors, owns more than 5% of the Company's issued share capital) has any beneficial interest in the Group's five largest suppliers or the Group's five largest customers.
+None of the Directors or any of their close associates (as defined under the Listing Rules) or any Shareholders (which, to the best knowledge of the Directors, owns more than 5% of the Company's issued share capital) has any interest in the Group's five largest suppliers or the Group's five largest customers.